Situational Graphs for Robot Navigation in Structured Indoor Environments: Situational Graphs

-\textbf{Metric-Semantic Layer.} This layer creates the factor nodes for the planar surfaces extracted by the planar segmentation module.
+\textbf{Metric-Semantic Layer.} (Layer 2 in Fig.~\ref{fig:optimizable_scene_graph}) This layer creates the factor nodes for the planar surfaces extracted by the planar segmentation module.
 The planar normals extracetd in the LiDAR frame $L_t$ at time $t$ are transformed to the global map frame $M$ for its map representation